The Supreme Court wrestles with major challenges to the power of federal regulators

 The court heard three and a half hours of arguments in two challenges brought by commercial fishermen to a fee requirement, though the facts of their cases were barely discussed in the courtroom.

-Instead, the focus was on whether the court should overturn the 1984 case colloquially known as Chevron, which courts have relied on to uphold a wide range of regulations, including on the environment, public health, workplace safety and consumer protections.
+Instead, the focus was on whether the court should overturn the 1984 case colloquially known as Chevron, a decision that has been the basis for upholding a wide range of regulations public health, workplace safety and consumer protections.

 Lower courts used the Chevron decision to uphold a 2020 National Marine Fisheries Service rule that herring fishermen pay for government-mandated observers who track their fish intake.

-Two of Trump's appointees, Justices Neil Gorsuch and Brett Kavanaugh led the attack on the Chevron decision, which says that when laws aren’t crystal clear, federal agencies should be allowed to fill in the details as long as they come up with a reasonable interpretation.
+Two of Trump's appointees, Justices Neil Gorsuch and Brett Kavanaugh led the attack on the Chevron decision, which says that when laws aren’t crystal clear, federal agencies, and the experts that serve in them, should be allowed to fill in the details as long as they come up with a reasonable interpretation.

 Gorsuch noted that some judges invoke the Chevron doctrine frequently and others, not at all.
 “Shouldn't that be a clue that something needs to be fixed here?”
 Gorsuch asked Solicitor General Elizabeth Prelogar, defending the decision on behalf of the Biden administration.

-When Prelogar talked about the shock to the legal system that would result from overturning such an important precedent, Kavanaugh suggested that Chevron is to blame for the regulatory flip-flops that happen when a president of one party replaces a president of the other.
+When Prelogar talked about the shock to the legal system that would result from overturning such a longstanding and far-reaching precedent, Kavanaugh suggested that Chevron is to blame for the regulatory flip-flops that happen when a president of one party replaces a president of the other.

 “The reality of how this works is that Chevron itself ushers in shocks to the system every four or eight years whenever a new administration comes in,” Kavanaugh said.

 The outcome seems likely to come down to Chief Justice John Roberts and Justice Amy Coney Barrett, Trump's third appointee.
-Barrett sounded worried about an avalanche of cases challenging long-standing regulations that might result from overturning Chevron.
+Barrett suggested a “flood of litigation” challenging long-standing regulations that might result from overturning Chevron.

+The court could stop short of jettisoning the Chevron decision and instead instruct lower courts to be less deferential to agencies, which might make it harder to sustain regulations.
+That outcome would be much less than what the conservative and business interests backing the Supreme Court cases want.

+The court's three liberal justices seemed like sure votes to preserve the decision.
+Justice Elena Kagan used the example of a hypothetical law dealing with artificial intelligence to say it is unreasonable to expect Congress to write laws with too much specificity, especially with the pace of technological change.

 “I'm worried about the courts becoming uber-legislators,” Jackson said.